 Do I use machines or only hand tools in a workshop?

 Your safety is our primary concern.
-That is why we expect all students to follow the posted shop rules.
 If you are using hand tools for the first time, watch your instructor carefully and follow their instructions on how to hold and carve with specific tools.
 No students are permitted to use machinery except under the direct supervision of an instructor.
 If you have never used a band saw, mill or lathe, let your instructor show you how the first time to help prevent injury.

 What if I have used machinery before?